Skip to content

 • leader ACK - only one Kafka node (leader) needs to acknowledge reception of message

-• all ACK - all nodes that hold copy of message need to acknowledge reception of message
+• all ACK - at least min.insync.replicas nodes must acknowledge reception of message

 Hermes administrator can set maximum time, for which Hermes will wait for Kafka acknowledgment.
 By default, it is set to 65ms.
 After that time, 202 response is sent to client.
 Event is kept in Kafka producer buffer and it's delivery will be retried until successful.